eFAST

 The aim of eFAST is to rapidly identify life-threats in unstable trauma patients as part of the primary survey.

-Ultrasound is increasingly being performed on stable patients – this can confirm clinical impressions and can be useful as a baseline if the patient deteriorates.
+Ultrasound is increasingly being performed on stable patients – this can confirm clinical impressions, aid in early identification of issues in patients who remain stable, and can be useful as a baseline if the patient deteriorates.

 Advantages